 1.4 WPMU DEV Dashboard AnalyticsCopy chapter anchor to clipboard

 The WPMU DEV Dashboard includes basic analytics that doesn’t require any setup, third party integration or extra plugins.
 No more hunting down and adding tracking codes.
-Just activate analytics in the Dashboard’s settings and start tracking.

 Please note this feature is only available on our Freelancer and Agency memberships plans.

-Once activated, you’ll see a few additional options for how analytics data should display in your WordPress admin.
+When activated, you’ll see a few additional options for how analytics data should display in your WordPress admin.

 - User Role – Select the minimum user role who can view the analytics data on the WordPress Dashboard screen in your admin.